-his piece, their meaning and connexion, and the object of the writer, and then rated.
-Every one who has approached his Heavenly Father with feelings of endeavour to execute them in such a manner as will give them the most devotion, can form some idea, if he has considered the subject, what his mueffect.
-He ought also to study the character of the musick he sings, and its sical strains ought to be, when singing devotional pieces.
-The musick suitableness to the words to be applied.
+minent, the emotions which burned in the breast of the poet, whose strains and Hymns. he sings.
+If he would excel in his profession, let him study the words of DEVOTIONAL pieces are still a different variety from those already enumeendeavour to execute them in such a manner as will give them the most devotion, can form some idea, if he has considered the subject, what his musuitableness to the words to be applied.
 It must be obvious to all, that the ought to be solemn and the time slow.
 The Swell, or pathetick Emphasis, same tune ought not always to be sung in the same style, and that all Psalms on the strong parts of the measure, can be used with effect. and Hymns ought not to receive the same execution.
 Each sentiment may require a variation in the performance.

-RATION and PRAISE, -Supplication, -Devotion, &c., &c.
+RATION and Praise, Supplication, Devotion, &c., &c.
 A different style impetuosity; in others, he is measured and heavy; in others, his voice of performance is required in all these varieties.